SHASHIKIRAN619/SQL-Hacker-Rank-Problems/README.md

 Select * from city where Population>100000 AND CountryCode='USA';

 ##Query the NAME field for all American cities in the CITY table with populations larger than 120000.
-The CountryCode for America is USA".

-The CITY table is described as follows:
+The CountryCode for America is USA".The CITY table is described as follows:
 ![sql2](https://github.com/user-attachments/assets/72248cfc-1ec0-45be-9c67-fc4c2c5bfc2e)